microsoft/vscode-docs/release-notes/latest.md

 ## Customization - Adding Themes
 You can also add new TextMate theme files (.tmTheme) to your VS Code installation.

 [ColorSublime](http://colorsublime.com) has hundreds of existing TextMate themes to choose from.
 Pick a theme you like and copy the Download link to use in the Yeoman generator e.g. http://colorsublime.com/theme/download/40781.
-The 'code' generator will prompt you for the URL or file location of the .tmTheme file, the extension name as well as other information for the theme extension.
+The 'code' generator will prompt you for the URL or file location of the .tmTheme file, the theme name as well as other information for the theme.

 ![yo code theme](images/0_9_0/yocodetheme.png)